 - Bring hygiene supplies with you such as soap and water or hand sanitizer.

 - Pack out what you pack in; trash receptacles and service are limited.

 - Don’t park in no parking areas – it is prohibited and may result in a fine.
 Emergency services need access at all times.

 - Don’t enter closed areas.
-Playgrounds, picnic areas and restrooms are closed until further notice.
+Picnic areas and restrooms are closed until further notice.
 These are high-touch areas where physical distancing is difficult.

 - Don’t leave your trash in the park.
 Take it with you to throw away at home.

 - Don’t visit crowded parks; if it looks difficult to maintain physical distancing, find another park to visit or come back later.